Saint-Anicet: Language

-Historic site and museum
+Attractions

 In the south of Saint-Anicet, the Tsiionhiakwatha/Droulers archaeological site interpretation center is where an important Iroquoian village in Quebec was located.
 Circa 1450, approximately 500 St.Lawrence Iroquoians established a village near the La Guerre River.
 The centre opened on May 15, 2010.

 Droulers-Tsiionhiakwatha was designated a Site du patrimoine constitué under provincial legislation in 2005, and a National Historic Site of Canada in 2007.